This page contains affiliate links. Please read our disclosure for more info.

 It was clear we wouldn’t be going anywhere and our priority was getting our visa extended.

-Luckily, we had a beautiful Airbnb booked nearby.
+Luckily, we had a beautiful house booked nearby.
 Rather than exploring the area as planned, we launched into action, still feeling dizzy and nauseous from land sickness.

 We spent a whole day completing a detailed visa application with pages of supporting documents.
 We visited five shops, most an hour away as we’re in a fairly remote location, trying to find essentials (flour, lentils, and beans were hardest to come by).
 We enjoyed our last takeaway meal before restaurants closed entirely.